try-with-prince/java_public_class1/README.md

-//It will suscessfully compiled but  when we run .class file , it will not found the main method.
+//It will suscessfully compiled but  when we run .class file , it will not find the main method
+// runtime error
+//java.lang.NoClassDefFoundError: news (wrong name: News)